aimnova.

 IB Economics3/22/2026•7 min read

-Evaluation means assessing the significance, effectiveness, or validity of an economic argument.
-It goes beyond description to ask:
+Evaluation means weighing significance, effectiveness, or limitations.
+It goes beyond description and asks:

 • How significant is this effect?